-TABLE 1: LIST OF APPLICABLE DOCUMENTS 9 TABLE 2: LIST OF REFERENCED DOCUMENTS 9 TABLE 3 NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/3 CHANNELS 13 TABLE 4 NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/2CHANNELS 13 TABLE 5 NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/1CHANNELS 13 TABLE 6: NAMES AND SPECTRAL SPECIFICATIONS OF MODIS CHANNELS, USED SO FAR.
-TABLE 7: NAMES AND SPECTRAL SPECIFICATIONS OF MERSI-2 CHANNELS TABLE 8: NAMES AND SPECTRAL SPECIFICATIONS OF METIMAGE CHANNELS) TABLE 9: NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS.
-TABLE 10 NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS, WHEN USING A COMBINATION OF I-BANI AND M-BAND CHANNELS TABLE 11 ACCURACY REQUIREMENTS FOR CLOUD TYPE 14 TABLE 12 DESCRIPTION OF THE FEATURES USED FOR THRESHOLD TESTS.
-18 TABLE 13 THE THRESHOLDING OF SEMI-TRANSPARENT CIRRUS, OPAQUE AND FRACTIONAL CLOUDS OVER ALL SURFACES.
+TABLE 1: LIST OF APPLICABLE DOCUMENTS 9 TABLE 2: LIST OF REFERENCED DOCUMENTS 9 TABLE 3 NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/3 CHANNELS .13 TABLE 4 NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/2CHANNELS .13 TABLE 5 NAMES AND SPECTRAL SPECIFICATIONS OF AVHRR/1CHANNELS .13 TABLE 6: NAMES AND SPECTRAL SPECIFICATIONS OF MODIS CHANNELS, USED SO FAR. .13 TABLE 7: NAMES AND SPECTRAL SPECIFICATIONS OF MERSI-2 CHANNELS .13 TABLE 2-8: NAMES AND SPECTRAL SPECIFICATIONS OF SLSTR CHANNELS .14 TABLE 9: NAMES AND SPECTRAL SPECIFICATIONS OF METIMAGE CHANNELS) .14 TABLE 10: NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS. .14 TABLE 11 NAMES AND SPECTRAL SPECIFICATIONS OF VIIRS CHANNELS, WHEN USING A COMBINATION OF I-BAN D AND M-BAND CHANNELS .14 TABLE 12 ACCURACY REQUIREMENTS FOR CLOUD TYPE .14 TABLE 13 DESCRIPTION OF THE FEATURES USED FOR THRESHOLD TESTS. .18 TABLE 14 THE THRESHOLDING OF SEMI-TRANSPARENT CIRRUS, OPAQUE AND FRACTIONAL CLOUDS OVER ALL SURFACES.
 "O" STANDS FOR OFFSET, AND IS EITHER A TRUE CONSTANT OFFSET OR LINEARLY VARYING IN THE SECANT OF THE SATELLITE ZENITH ANGLE.
-EACH TABLE ROW CORRESPONDS TO AN ELSEIF CLAUSE, SO ) THAT IN ADDITION TO THE TEST REQUIREMENTS LISTED IN ONE ROW THE PREVIOUS TESTS SHOULD HAVE FAILED IF THE CLASSIFICATION SHOULD EVEN BE CONSIDERED.
-20 TABLE 14 THE THRESHOLD OFFSETS USED IN DETECTION OF SEMI-TRANSPARENT CIRRUS AND FRACTIONAL WATE R CLOUDS OVER LAND AND SEA.
-SEC STANDS FOR THE SECANT OF THE SATELLITE ZENITH ANGLE: 1/COS( $ heta$ sa (T · 21 TABLE 15 THE CHANNELS AND THEIR APPROXIMATE SPECTRAL POSITIONS.
-MANDATORY CHANNELS AND THOSE WHICH ARE NOT YET USED ARE SPECIFIED.
-TABLE 16 MAIN OUTPUT KEY TABLE 17 STATUS FLAGS TABLE 18 MULTI-LAYER FLAG 29
+EACH TABLE ROW CORRESPONDS TO AN ELSEIF CLAUSE, SO) THAT IN ADDITION TO THE TEST REQUIREMENTS LISTED IN ONE ROW THE PREVIOUS TESTS SHOULD HAVE FAILED IF THE CLASSIFICATION SHOULD EVEN BE CONSIDERED. .20 TABLE 15 THE THRESHOLD OFFSETS USED IN DETECTION OF SEMI-TRANSPARENT CIRRUS AND FRACTIONAL WATH ER CLOUDS OVER LAND AND SEA.
+SEC STANDS FOR THE SECANT OF THE SATELLITE ZENITH ANGLE: 1/COS($ heta$ s, AT) .21 TABLE 16 THE CHANNELS AND THEIR APPROXIMATE SPECTRAL POSITIONS.
+MANDATORY CHANNELS AND THOSE WHICH ARE NOT YET USED ARE SPECIFIED. .24 TABLE 17 MAIN OUTPUT KEY .25 TABLE 18 STATUS FLAGS .26 TABLE 19 MULTI-LAYER FLAG .29

 FIGURE 1 SHOWING PPS CT APPLIED TO SIMULATED EPS-SG-A DATA (2007-09-12 09:08UTC).
-NOTE THAT DA ATA ARE SIMULATED 12 FIGURE 2 CLOUD TYPE PROCESSING AS PERFORMED WITHIN THE PPS.
+NOTE THAT DATA ARE SIMULATED 12 FIGURE 2 CLOUD TYPE PROCESSING AS PERFORMED WITHIN THE PPS.
 17 FIGURE 3 EXAMPLES OF THE T11T12 THRESHOLDS USED FOR SEMI-TRANSPARENT CLOUDS DISTINCTION.
-THE THRESHOLDS ARE DISPLAYED AS A FUNCTION OF SATELLITE ZENITH ANGLE.
-THE PANEL TO THE LEFT SHO WS THE THRESHOLDS USED FOR AN INTEGRATED WATER VAPOUR CONTENT OF $25~{ m kG/m^2}$ and surface TEMPERATURE OF 290K, AND THE THRESHOLDS TO THE RIGHT ARE VALID FOR $10 \text{ kg/m}^2$ and $270 \text{K}$ .
-The RED CURVES (DIFFICULT TO SEE AS THEY ARE ALMOST EXACTLY COINCIDING WITH THE BLUE ONES FOR THIS EXAMPLE) ARE THE CLOUD FREE THRESHOLDS $(O{T11T12(opaque)})$ , and the blue ones are for the thin CIRRUS SEPARATION.
-THE DASH-DOTTED IS FOR THE THICK CIRRUS $(O{T11T12(THICK)})$ and is equal to the CLOUD FREE THRESHOLD.
-THE DASHED CURVES ARE FOR THE THIN CIRRUS ( $O{T11T12(THIN)}$ ), and the full b LUE CURVES ARE FOR THE VERY THIN CIRRUS CLOUDS $(O{T11T12(VERYTHIN)})$ .
-22 FIGURE 4 EXAMPLE OF CLOUD TYPE IMAGE DISPLAY USING A DEDICATED PPS IMAGE VIEWER DEVELOPED AT SMHI.
+TH E THRESHOLDS ARE DISPLAYED AS A FUNCTION OF SATELLITE ZENITH ANGLE.
+THE PANEL TO THE LEFT S HOWS THE THRESHOLDS USED FOR AN INTEGRATED WATER VAPOUR CONTENT OF 25 kg/m 2 and surface TEMPERATURE OF 290K, AND THE THRESHOLDS TO THE RIGHT ARE VALID FOR 10 kg/m^2 and 270K .
+The temperature of 200 kg/m 2 and 270 kg/m 2 kg/m 2 and 270 kg/m 2 and 270 kg/m 2 kg/m 2 and 270 kg/m 2 kg/m 2 kg/m 2 and 270 kg/m 2 kg/ HE RED CURVES (DIFFICULT TO SEE AS THEY ARE ALMOST EXACTLY COINCIDING WITH THE BLUE ONES FOR THI IS EXAMPLE) ARE THE CLOUD FREE THRESHOLDS ($O{T11T12(OPAQUE)}$), AND THE BLUE ONES ARE FOR THE THIN CIRRUS SEPARATION.
+THE DASH-DOTTED IS FOR THE THICK CIRRUS ($O{t11t12(THICK)}$) and is equal to thi Ξ CLOUD FREE THRESHOLD.
+THE DASHED CURVES ARE FOR THE THIN CIRRUS $(O{T11T12(THIN)})$, and the Full L BLUE CURVES ARE FOR THE VERY THIN CIRRUS CLOUDS (O {T11112(VERYTHIN})).
+22 FIGURE 4 EXAMPLE OF CLOUD TYPE IMAGE DISPLAY USING A DEDICATED PPS IMAGE VIEWER DEVELOPED AT Г SMHI.
 TO THE RIGHT A CLOSE UP RGB IMAGE USING CHANNELS 11UM 12UM AND 3.7UM.
-TO THE LEFT T ΉE CORRESPONDING CLOUD TYPE.
-INSTRUMENT MODIS ON SATTELITE EOS-AQUA 2010-01-14 00:05UTC.
-30
+TO THE LEF T THE CORRESPONDING CLOUD TYPE.
+INSTRUMENT MODIS ON SATTELITE EOS-AQUA 2010-01-14 00:05UT °C30